lonelyotter/bookstore/README.md

 # bookstore
-This is the course project for  SJTU SE2321 Web Application Development.
+This is the course project for  SJTU SE2321 Development of Internet Application.

 front-end:
 * React